Undergraduate Soil Science Courses

 SOIL 3101.
 Soil Science Laboratory.
 1 Credit Hour (Lecture: 0 Hours, Lab: 4 Hours).

 Basic laboratory techniques used to analyze soil chemical, physical, and biological properties.
 Hands on examples will demonstrate core soil science principles.
-Prerequisites: ENVS 3301 or SOIL 3301 (or concurrent enrollment); and CHEM 1411, CHEM 1407, or CHEM 1409.
+Prerequisites: ENVS 3301 or SOIL 3301 (or concurrent enrollment); and CHEM 1311 and 1111, CHEM 1407, or CHEM 1409.

 SOIL 3301.
 Soil Science.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Basic principles of soil science, including physical, biological, and chemical properties.
 Discussion will include soils applications in wildland, cropland, and developed environments.
 This course does not include a laboratory section.
 Credit will not be awarded for both this course and WSES 3401.
-Prerequisite: CHEM 1411, CHEM 1407, or CHEM 1409.
+Prerequisites: CHEM 1311 and 1111, CHEM 1407, or CHEM 1409.

 SOIL 3302.
 Soils, Land Use, and The Environment.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).